raziesadri/predict-house-value-pyspark/README.md

-# Prediction of house value project by pyspark
+# Prediction of house value by pyspark
 macine learing with pyspark

 This project is a machine learning task of house values prediction. the dataset is from kaggle California Housing Prices, which is done by pyspark module of python.